 Contains affiliate links — we may earn a commission at no extra cost to you.
 Affiliate disclosure

-That framing matters because too many comparisons treat Hulu and Max like near-identical on-demand subscriptions.
-They are not.
-Hulu is the more useful service.
-Max is the more luxurious one.
-If I were building a lean streaming stack for a normal household, I would buy Hulu first.
+That framing matters because too many comparisons still assume Hulu is the bargain default.
+It is not on month-to-month price anymore.
+Max is cheaper to start and slightly cheaper than Hulu Premium at the mid tier.
+But price alone is not the whole decision.
+If I were building a lean streaming stack for a normal household, I would still start with Hulu because its utility and bundle paths solve more practical viewing problems.
 If I already had my basics covered and wanted the best prestige-TV library in streaming, I would add Max second.

 Max vs Hulu: Quick Verdict